-Next click on the INVERT button at the top of the Rhythm Sequencer to set the gates on for all 16 steps.
+Next click on the ALL ON button at the top of the Rhythm Sequencer to set the gates on for all 16 steps.
 This should produce a boring repeating note with a constant pitch.

 Next click on the SCALE button on the left-hand side of the Rhythm Sequencer.

 The Melody Sequencer should then look like this…

 And you should hear a rising chromatic scale playing.

 Adjust the controls of the modules that are making the sound to taste.